 Our minimum monthly payment was $30.

-We added the additional $200 to that $30 and were able to pay $230 toward our $300 total.
+By adding the additional $200 to that $30 we were able to put $230 toward our smallest debt of $300.

-After we finished paying off that remaining $70 from our credit card, we took the remaining $160 and applied it to our next smallest debt.
+As you can see, after we finished paying off our remaining $70 from our credit card, we took the remaining $160 and applied it to our next smallest debt.

 By the time we got to our biggest debt it only took a little over a month to completely polish off that remaining balance.